terrybrashaw/Wrest/Misc.md

 * Rust has a pretty good mechanic where farming can be optimized by hitting randomly appearing "X" marks on rocks or trees.

+* I've settled on 3 main rad towns connected by a *main* road.
+There will of course be other wreckages and ruins and maybe even small undamaged outposts.

+* Have two communication towers in each rad town for communicating with the other rad tows.
+Each tower has "straight key" morse code machines to send signals, and speakers to receive signals.
+I think this would be a small win for encouraging interaction between players over long distances.
+If someone is sending signals from a different rad town, you know where to look for people to fight.
+(Small note: to emphasize where the towers are leading to, have utility poles connect them along the main road)

 ### End-game possibilities ###
 Battle Royale:
 * Before a server-wipe the server goes into a Battle Royale.